aryachiranjeev/D-LORD/README.md

 # D-LORD
 The purpose of this repo is to understand better the paper and do also some experiments with code.
-The paper name is "D-LORD: DYSL-AI Database for Low-Resolution Disguised Face Recognition"
+The paper name is "D-LORD: DYSL-AI Database for Low-Resolution Disguised Face Recognition".

-We provides baseline results on our proposed datasets for various components:
+D-LORD is a large-scale dataset that aims at strengthening the research on low-resolution disguised face detection.
+It leverages surveillance videos where the subjects may or may not be wearing disguise accessories, such as hats, beards and mustaches, sunglasses, and face masks.

+**figure 1 from paper**
+We benchmark the performance of various face detection, face recognition, face restoration, and frame selection algorithms on the proposed D-LORD.

 ## Face Detection
 Face Detection is performed on the video frames in-order to extract the region of interest.
 In this study, we utilize three face detection algorithms:
 1. YoloV5Face